Woodland Parent University

 Keep Kids Learning over Summer

-The final Parent University event of the 2024-2025 school year will be April 5, 2025.
-This will be an in-person networking and learning experience with a focus on Keeping Kids Learning over Summer.
+The final Parent University event of the 2024-2025 school year was held April 5, 2025.
+This was an in-person networking and learning experience with a focus on Keeping Kids Learning over Summer.

-Event includes: Childcare, Food, Raffle Prizes!
+Event included: Childcare, Food, Raffle Prizes!
 Event attendees have the chance to win free registration for the 2025-2026 school year.
-There will be 10 winners.
+There were 10 winners.
+Woodland also teamed up with several community partners who shared resources, events, and programs they are offering over the summer.

 Sessions for Families